airbytehq/airbyte/docs/integrations/sources/apple-search-ads.md

 5. For **Org Id**, enter the Id of your organization (found in the Apple Search Ads UI).
 6. Enter the **Client ID** and the **Client Secret** from [Step 1](#step-1-set-up-apple-search-ads).
 7. For **Start Date** and **End Date**, enter the date in YYYY-MM-DD format.
 For DAILY reports, the Start Date can't be earlier than 90 days from today.
 If the End Date field is left blank, Airbyte will replicate data to today.
-8. You can also set the timezone to determine how the report data is aggregated
+8. You can also set the timezone to determine how the report data is aggregated.
+Default value is UTC
 9. Click **Set up source**.

 ## Supported sync modes